openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/gke.md

 - **Preparing the Cluster**

-    See [here](../rs-installation.md#preparing-the-cluster) for instructions on preparing the cluster.
+    See the [Replicated PV Mayastor Installation documentation](../rs-installation.md#preparing-the-cluster) for instructions on preparing the cluster.

 - **ETCD and LOKI Storage Class**